 How to Observe Folic Acid Awareness Week

-Learn about birth defects
+Learn about birth defects and their prevention.

-Spread the word on social media
+Spread the word on social media.

-Incorporate more folic acid into your diet
+Incorporate more folic acid into your diet.

 We all can benefit from a little extra folic acid in our diets.
 Luckily, getting this important B vitamin is pretty darn easy.
 There are a ton of multivitamins out there that contain folic acid, and many foods like grains, pasta, and cereals are fortified with folic acid.
 We’ll share a hot tip with you: cooked broccoli actually contains more B9 than raw broccoli does!

 Folic acid makes healthy babies